XLDTechLabs/XLD-Endpoints/README.md

 **Development**: https://xload-development.appspot.com/endpoints<br/>
 **Live**: https://www.xload.io/endpoints

-**Reminder: Always use the Development Dashboard and Endpoints (see below) if you're testing your app**
+> :warning: Important Reminder: Always use the Development Dashboard and Endpoints (see below) if you're testing your app.

 You can create multiple apps and manage users per app using your Partner Account.